Urocu/MemSubLoader/README.md

 - **Font outline (3)** : Similarly to font customization, you can customize outline color (including alpha blending), as well as the outline width.

 - **Font shadows (4)** : Similarly to outline customization, you can customize shadows color (including alpha blending), but you can also set how far from the text the shadow will be rendered.
-You can optionnally enable shadows diffusing, but you will need to tweak settings before getting something that looks great.
+You can optionally enable shadows diffusing, but you will need to tweak settings before getting something that looks great.
 General recommandations are thickness from 8 to 12, and color alpha between 12 and 32.

 - **Area positioniong and sizing (5)** : The area is where text is rendered on your screen.
 For 640x480 resolution we recommend a 640 width and at least 100 height for great readability.
 Checking *Area preview* will draw a red outline around the area to help you positionning it.